Compare Business Use Car Insurance

 - Commercial travelling (Business Class 3)

 What is 'commercial travelling'?
-Commercial travelling refers to the type of driving a travelling salesman might do—driving long distances as part of your work to carry out unscheduled sales calls, for instance.
+Commercial travelling typically refers to the type of driving a travelling salesman might do—driving long distances as part of work to carry out unscheduled sales calls, for instance.
 It's not commonly used.

 Who Needs Business Car Insurance?